touqeer78/touqeer78/README.md

 # Hi, I’m Touqeer 👋

-I am a software developer.
+I am a software developer. you can call me Toqi.

 ## About me
 - Backend-focused software developer with recent frontend experience